 These fascinators can also be worn inverted, with folded doilies for a flapper feel.
 Pretty much anything goes with this project – the more bling, the better.
 If you find yourself feeling extra defensive, you can always strap a few extra pie plates as mock armor.

-About the author Shawn Bowman lives in Portland, OR where she writes and creates devious espionage and noir projects under the alias of Miss Demeanor.
+Shawn Bowman lives in Portland, OR where she writes and creates devious espionage and noir projects under the alias of Miss Demeanor.
 Her first book, Criminal Crafts, will be in stores next spring.